martinpetkovski/martinpetkovski.github.io/republikata/pages/code-standard-cpp.md

 - member variables
 - functions

-For non-compound types it's preffered to have getters and setters for member variables.
+For non-compound types it's preferred to have getters and setters for member variables.

 Forward declare types wherever applicable.